amanchokshi/MWA-Satellite-Beam-Maps/README.md

 ### Beam Analysis

 The `tile_maps` and `tile_slices` directories part of this repository contain basic analysis of all available beam maps.
 These plots are identical to
-Figure 10, and Figure 12 in Chokshi et al., 2020, repeated for all beam maps.
+Figure 10, and Figure 12 in Chokshi et al., 2020, with identical analysis repeated for all beam maps.

 #### Tile Maps